verybada/rarbgapi/README.md

 This is a simple python interface of RARBG.to.

 The api object will automatically fetch/refresh the token and take care rate control (1 request/2 seconds)

+# using

+    pip install RarbgAPI

+For an example, see matrix.py